dbaltor/map-test-sb/README.md

 # Denis map-test 2018
 Test map application developed with Spring Boot.
-<br>MAPKEY environment variable must be set with the LocationIQ map token.
+<br>MAP_KEY environment variable must be set with the LocationIQ map token.

 A small application that updates the UK map based on 2 independent continuous streams of events:
 1) around 2000 risk areas (Heat map) updated every second